MauryaSamanta/MauryaSamanta/README.md

 - ✌️ The project I am most proud of **SearchUp- an AI powered platform where users can search for their social networks by typing natural language prompts.**

-- 🌱 I’m currently learning **Game development in React using PixiJs and Phaser libraries**

 - 💻 Developer-centric tool I would love to tell you about **BuildStack- A simple tool where indie developers can link their github accounts and create projects and create goals and complete them and see a live graph indicating their progress to keep them motivated https://www.buildstack.online**

 - 😀 Another project on which I spent nearly 4 months **EloKo- A cloud-based chat application with end-to-end encryption with feature of sharing folders as well and enables users to store files and organize them in a desktop-like fashion in the in-app library to reduce the unnecessary clutter of files we notice in apps like Whatsapp https://www.eloko.com**